Idempotency keys

 Common mistakes

 • Don't forget Principal.
-Without it the cache is global and a
+Without it the middleware disables

 • Don't put state-mutating side effects in middleware that runs